linda-seiter/CMSC115_2258/unit2_project/README.md

 </tr>
 </table>

-Run `SeafoodMarketTest` to confirm your solution passes the Junit tests.
+Run **SeafoodMarketTest** to confirm your solution passes the Junit tests.

-Save and close any open files.

-# Task 3 - NearestInt.java
+# Task 3 - NearestInt

-Double click on `NearestInt.java` in the Package Explorer to open the file in the editor.
+**Objective**: Demonstrate how to convert a fraction into a double and round it to the nearest integer, including handling negative values.

-Update the `main` method to implement the following functionality:
+Update the `main` method in the **NearestInt** class to implement the following functionality:

 1. Declare and initialize a `Scanner` to read input from the console.
 2. Prompt for and read two ints: (1) numerator and (2) denominator.